AlexStepanischev/WeatherDock/README.md

     | Key | Type | Value |
     | ------------- |:-------------:|:-------------:|
     | openweather_api_key | String | {your API key} |
+- Starting from version 2.0 application uses **WeatherKit** from Apple, so make sure it's enabled in your https://developer.apple.com account in Services section
 - Build, run and enjoy!

 ## Support
-If you need a support or have any questions, feedback, bug reports or feature requests, please, contact via Telegram chat: https://t.me/weather_dock_app
+If you need a support or have any questions, feedback, bug reports or feature requests, please, contact via Telegram chat https://t.me/weather_dock_app or Whatsapp https://chat.whatsapp.com/FtHmQLWtE4jBijg1THdgBJ

 [Privacy Policy](https://alexstepanischev.github.io/WeatherDock/)